-In Cycle 1 and later, calibrated measurement sets are no longer included in the package.
+In Cycle 1 and later, calibrated MS are no longer included in the package.
 If only the package tar file is downloaded (the "product" file in the request handler listing), then the raw directory is not present.
 If tar files of the raw data are downloaded, they will populate a raw directory when they are untarred.
-Measurement sets can be recreated from the raw data quickly by running, within CASA, the command
+For the creation of the calibrated MS see Chapter 5.